 - Milk and Butter: These ingredients are important to the texture and richness of the dough, you can substitute dairy-free alternatives such as almond milk and earth balance vegan buttery sticks if needed.

-- Eggs: I have not tested this recipe without eggs.
-Proceed at your own risk.
+- Eggs: To date, I have not tested nor do I have recommendations for making this recipe without eggs.

 - A sturdy stand mixer is definitely helpful for this recipe.
 While I think you could mix it by hand, I would recommend using a stand mixer if possible.
 Do not use a hand mixer!
-The dough is too thick and you'll blow out the motor.
+The dough is too thick.

 - A digital kitchen scale is also a must for this recipe.
 It is the only way to accurately measure this flour.
 A scale comes in handy quite often for gluten-free baking and you can usually find one for around $10.
 It is well worth the investment.